icelu/icelu.github.io/_pages/research.md

-## Drug repurposing with ex vivo drug sensitivity testing and computational omics
-Despite multiple options and drugs to treat cancer, treatments often fail due to intratumour heterogeneity, metastasis, and drug resistance.
-However, it remains very expensive and time-consuming to develop new cancer drugs.
-Drug repurposing serves as a cost-effective option to provide patients with affordable and effective individualized treatments.
-In collaboration with [Dr Mutsa Takundwa](https://www.linkedin.com/in/drmutsa/?originalSubdomain=za), we will develop new integrative strategies with machine learning to identify effective drug combinations for cancers of interest.

-## Reconstructing and analyzing cancer genome graphs
+## Reconstructing and analyzing genome graphs
-SVs often alter large genomic regions and play an important role in cancer progression.
-However, the complete landscape of SVs in cancer genomes has been understudied due to technical limitations and gradually gets improved with the new sequencing techniques such as long-read sequencing.
+SVs often alter large genomic regions and play an important role in both species evolution and cancer development.
+However, the complete landscape of SVs in the genomes has been understudied due to technical limitations and gradually gets improved with the new sequencing techniques such as long-read sequencing.

 <figure>
   <a href="/images/graph.jpg">